ericchase-library/ts-library/README.md

 - _your usage of this source code_

 That said, this license and copyright notice **DOES NOT** restrict your usage of this template in any way, except for the terms and conditions under clause 3 of the Apache 2.0 License regarding patents: `3.
 Grant of Patent License.` As you may or may not know, every piece of work is automatically protected and restricted by **copyright** law.
-The purpose of a **license** is to "unrestrict" the copyright owner's protections under that law, granting others access to use their work.
+The purpose of a **license** is to relax the copyright owner's protections under that law, granting others access to use their work.
 The **patent system**, on the other hand, is a system for **applying restrictions** to the implementation of ideas.
 Specifically:

 > A patent is a type of intellectual property that gives its owner the legal right to exclude others from making, using, or selling an invention for a limited period of time in exchange for publishing an enabling disclosure of the invention. - https://en.wikipedia.org/wiki/Patent